Machine Text Detectors are Membership Inference Attacks: Theoretical Transferability between MIAs and Machine Text Detection

 \textit{Step 3: Advantage bound.} For a binary hypothesis test with statistic $\Lambda(x)$, the Bayes error is

 where $\mathrm{TV}(\cdot, \cdot)$ denotes total variation distance.
 Applying Pinsker's inequality,

-yields the stated bound on the error and the corresponding maximum advantage.
+yields the stated bound on the error and the corresponding maximum advantage. $\square$

-\paragraph{Remark.} When $\mathcal{M}$ has sufficient capacity and is trained on asymptotically many samples from $\mathcal{D}_{train}$, the performance of the provided statistic $\Lambda(x)$ on membership inference will approach the optimal bound.
-However, since language models typically only get one pass through their training data in practice, it may be the case that other, more creative approximations of $P(x\in\mathcal{D}_{train})$ perform better than $P_\mathcal{M}(x)$ in real-world scenarios.
-Our result is not meant to discourage further work on these approximations, but rather to give an underlying theoretical framework for why the tasks of machine text detection and membership inference are so fundamentally connected.
+\paragraph{Remark.} When $\mathcal{M}$ has sufficient capacity and is trained through asymptotically many epochs on the training set, the statistic $\Lambda(x)$ on membership inference will approach the optimal bound.
+In practice, however, language models are typically trained with only a single pass over the data, and other creative approximations of $P(x\in\mathcal{D}_\text{train})$ may outperform $P_{\mathcal{M}}(x)$.
+Our results do not discourage further work on these approximations, but rather provide a theoretical framework for understanding the fundamental connection between machine text detection and membership inference.

-\paragraph{Discussion.} A key implication of this result is that any method that effectively approximates $\Lambda(x)$ will have high transferability, i.e., perform well on both machine-generated text detection and membership inference.
-In the remainder of this paper, we analyze a collection of state-of-the-art metrics using this framework and measure their degree of transferability in the context of this result.
+\paragraph{Discussion.} A key implication of this result is that any method that effectively approximates $\Lambda(x)$ will have high transferability, i.e., perform well on both machine text detection and membership inference.
+In the remainder of this paper, we analyze a collection of state-of-the-art methods using this framework and measure their degree of transferability in the context of this result.